 The result of such testing scenarios will be implemented in a fracture mechanics-based design approach for hydrogen containment and transport components.
 This will, in turn, significantly reduce concerns about catastrophic failures due to embrittlement and sub-critical crack propagation in structural materials.

-Testing under cryogenic conditions
+Hydrogen testing under cryogenic conditions

 Hydrogen can be stored binding it to chemical compounds and as a gas or liquid.
 Storage of H2 as a gas typically requires high pressures up to 800 bar, while its boiling point of -253°C at one bar requires cryogenic temperatures to keep it liquid.